maboelnour/learning-notes/articles/PostgreSQL-Indexes.md

  6. BRIN indexes
 BRIN indexes (a shorthand for Block Range INdexes) store summaries about the values stored in consecutive physical block ranges of a table.
 Like GiST, SP-GiST and GIN, BRIN can support many different indexing strategies, and the particular operators with which a BRIN index can be used vary depending on the indexing strategy.
 For data types that have a linear sort order, the indexed data corresponds to the minimum and maximum values of the values in the column for each block range.

-This supports indexed queries using these operators:
+## Multicolumn Indexes
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY1NTc1NDE5LDIwNzI0NjM4MTUsMTA4ND
-M0OTY5Nl19
+eyJoaXN0b3J5IjpbMTk1OTU2MTkxOSwyMDcyNDYzODE1LDEwOD
+QzNDk2OTZdfQ==
 -->